osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 We assume that you have already done the [installation step](/tutorials?tut=haptix_install&cat=haptix).

-# Start the Gazebo simulation
+# Start the Gazebo-classic simulation

 Double-click on the `haptixStart` desktop icon.